Cain vs CyCreek Football 10/2/2020 @ 7pm.

 Section 11.
 Proxy.
 No voting by proxy will be allowed.

 Section 1.
-The Standing Committees of KCBA shall be: Fundraising, Chaperones, Guard, Historian, Hospitality, Props, Social, Spirit Wear, Stormchasers (Equipment), and Uniforms.
+The Standing Committees of KCBA shall be: Fundraising, Chaperones, Guard, Historian, Hospitality, Social, Spirit Wear, Props and Stormchasers (Equipment and props), and Uniforms.
 These committees may change at KCBA Board discretion.

 Section 3.
 Standing Committees.
 The Standing Committees are chaired by members in Good Standing who are voted in by the KCBA Board.
 Each Standing Committee chairperson shall, in turn, appoint or accept volunteer committee members.